Joe Foss: Effort to become a fighter pilot

-After being designated a Naval Aviator, Foss graduated at Pensacola, Florida and was commissioned as a second lieutenant, then served as a "plowback" instructor at Naval Air Station Pensacola.
+Foss was accepted by the Marine Corps for flight school and commissioning.
+After graduation from flight school at NAS Pensacola, Florida he was designated a Naval Aviator and was commissioned as a Second Lieutenant, in the Marine Corps.
+He was then assigned as a "plowback" instructor at Pensacola teaching Navy, Marine, and Coast Guard students to be Naval Aviators.
 At 27 years of age, he was considered too old to be a fighter pilot, and was instead sent to the Navy School of Photography.
 Upon completion of his initial assignment, he was transferred to Marine Photographic Squadron 1 (VMO-1) stationed at Naval Air Station North Island in San Diego, California.
 Dissatisfied with his role in photographic reconnaissance, Foss made repeated requests to be transferred to a fighter qualification program.
 He checked out in Grumman F4F Wildcats while still assigned to VMO-1, logging over 150 flight hours in June and July, 1942, and was eventually transferred to Marine Fighting Squadron 121 VMF-121 as the executive officer.
 While stateside, Foss married his high school sweetheart, June Shakstad in 1942.